philipkierkegaard/animal_classification/reports/README.md

 > *complete copy of our development environment, one would have to run the following commands*
 >
 > Answer:
+>
 --- question 4 fill here ---

+We created a conda environment to isolate our dependencies from other projects, where we installed the nececcary dependencies as we went along and faced new challenges.
+We then regularly updated our requirements.txt and requirements_dev.txt with the command pipreqs --force which would read the project and check which dependencies.
+When a member then needed to be up to date with the requirements, we could run pip install -r requirements.txt.

 ### Question 5